 - Off Hook Call Announce through speaker or handset

-- Full duplex speakers for superior sound
+- Full duplex speakers and HD voice for superior sound

 - Onscreen prompts that help you complete common tasks

 - Programmable one-touch buttons for fast access to calling functions

 Peace of mind via a back-up system—survivability and redundancy for IP Telephones

 Today’s business environments place heavy demands on PCs, firewalls, printers, and especially your telephone system.
 Enjoy the benefits and security of knowing that, with survivability solutions, your IP telephones will continue to operate 24/7.
 IP systems and servers have the ability to automatically re-register to a secondary system if the primary system fails.
 Plus, survivability is scalable from one IP telephone to some or to all the IP telephones in the primary system.
 Choose survivability for key individuals, specific departments, or all users within the system.
 Even voice mail will continue to operate automatically reconnecting to either system when it becomes operational again.

 SIP Trunking delivers fully integrated access for customer IP systems with true “all distance” calling – local, long distance, and international voice and data on a single network.
 SIP Trunking can be provided via the system IP card, PRI card, or analog line interface.